TjTrerise/Manual-Deployment-Secure-Serverless-App/docs/detailed-deployment-guide.md

 ## Phase 7: Add Cognito for User Authentication

 This phase significantly enhances the "Secure" aspect of the project by integrating user authentication.
-By the end of this phase, only authenticated users will be able to interact with the API Gateway and, consequently, the DynamoDB table.

 - Log in to the AWS Management Console and navigate to the Cognito service.
   - Create a New User Pool: